 ~ Please keep in mind that when you are challenging your assessment, you need to ask yourself, "could I sell my home for what it is assessed at?".
 Also, you are contesting your assessment and not your taxes.

 To understand assessments, it is recommended you begin by watching the 3.5-minute NYS YouTube video entitled, "Is Your Assessment Fair?"

-IMPORTANT: IT IS VERY IMPORTANT THAT YOU CHECK YOUR ASSESSMENT ANNUAL once the tentative assessment roll is published on June 1st (unless June 1st falls on a Saturday or Sunday, then it is published the following Monday).
+IT IS VERY IMPORTANT THAT YOU CHECK YOUR ASSESSMENT ANNUALLY once the tentative assessment roll is published on June 1st (unless June 1st falls on a Saturday or Sunday, then it is published the following Monday).
 It can be found on our Assessment Roll webpage.
 Since the town assesses at 100% of market value, your assessment and the assessor's estimate of market value will be the same.
 If you disagree with the assessment you have an opportunity to file a Grievance between June 1st through the 3rd Tuesday in June (Grievance Day).

 Available from the NYS Department of Tax and Finance is a publication entitled, "Contesting Your Assessment in NYS," as well as a 4-minute YouTube Video entitled, "Contesting Your Property Assessment."

 Grievance Day is always the 3rd Tuesday in June.
 Complaints on Assessment (grievance form RP-524) will not be accepted before the publishing of the tentative assessment roll on June 1st and NOT AFTER Grievance Day.